IRA Contribution Limits 2023 – 2024: What Changed?

 Traditional IRA & Roth IRA Contributions

 Roth IRAs are post-tax, meaning you’ve already paid taxes on the money before you contributed to your IRA.
-Since you’ve already paid taxes on these funds, you may not owe taxes when distributing funds and aren’t required to take RMDs.
+Since you’ve already paid taxes on these funds, you may not owe taxes when distributing funds if you satisfy certain requirements and aren’t required to take RMDs.
 Your investment gains are in a post-tax environment.
+See eligibility details.

 SEP IRA Contribution Limits

-SEP IRAs are plans for small business owners (with one or more employees), or anyone that is self-employed.
+SEP IRAs are plans for small business owners including ones who are self-employed.
 They have different deadlines and higher contribution limits compared to Traditional and Roth IRAs.
 This makes them especially attractive for self-directed investors (especially real estate agents) since you can start investing tax-deferred at a faster rate.
-Contributions are made by the employer, and employees can’t directly contribute to the plan.
-The employer must contribute the same amount for all employees, including yourself— but the benefits can be huge due to the higher contribution limits.
+Contributions are made by the employer as a profit-sharing contribution.
+The employer must contribute the same percentage amount for all employees, including yourself— but the benefits can be huge due to the higher contribution limits.

 SIMPLE IRA Contribution Limits